I'm being greeted with this wide open yawn right as the program starts.

 You might not notice that the number of people in poverty increased in geometric proportions under Chavez because he was trying to help.

-He was trying to rescue people from poverty, that those big oil companies, other multinationals, they were doing everything they could to keep people poor.
+That those big oil companies, other multinationals, they were doing everything they could to keep people poor.

 And Chavez did everything he could.

-And sadly, he only got two billion dollars.
+And sadly, he only got $2 billion.

 He didn't have enough time to redistribute it.